Soft white cake and tequila infused key lime curd make these key lime cupcakes outstanding!

 I feel a little guilty, I completely stole the thunder from my girls this past Father’s Day.
 They were set on making a cake for my husband when I suggested they make a pie instead.
 My husband has always been a lover of key lime pie so I figured this is what the girls should bake up as his special treat.

 Then I started craving buttercream and somehow I convinced the girls that we needed to make my husband cupcakes, specifically key lime cupcakes with tequila and key lime curd.
 They reluctantly agreed.
 They knew they had lost creative control over this dessert project but since they love cake and frosting as much as I do, they were willing to give up that control and become honorary taste testers instead.

 The girls did not make dessert on their own as per their original plan, but after trying these cupcakes, they were pleased nonetheless.
 These key lime cupcakes might be one of the best cupcake recipes I have ever made.

 About Key Lime Cupcakes

 The base for these key lime cupcakes is a simple white cake batter that I used for these Candy Land Cupcakes.
-It is a solid recipe that can handle any frosting or any add-in (as you can see with these Blueberry Cupcakes) or even a splash of tequila.
+It is a solid recipe that can handle any frosting or any add-in (as you can see with these Blueberry Cupcakes and these Strawberry Cupcakes) or even a splash of tequila.
 Once the cupcakes have cooled, I filled them with a tequila-infused key lime curd which is mouth-puckeringly delicious!
 The buttercream is straightforward as well, the only doctoring I did to the recipe was to add melted and cooled white chocolate.
 I felt the white chocolate added a good balance to the key lime curd.

 Notes about the recipe: